Hyundai Venue: North America

+In South America, before its facelift, the Hyundai Venue was powered by a 123 hp 1.6L Gamma engine, available with a 6-speed manual or 6-speed automatic transmission.
+And after its facelift, the Hyundai Venue is now available for reservation with deliveries starting in June (2026).
+It will be powered by a 118 hp 1.0L turbo engine, paired with either a 6-speed manual or a 7-speed dual-clutch transmission.

 Oceania

 Australia

-The Australian-market Venue was launched in 20 September 2019.
+The Australian-market Venue was launched on 20 September 2019.
 Imported from South Korea, it comes in three trim levels consisting of Go, Active & Elite, and sit below the dimensionally larger Hyundai Kona.
 A 'Launch Edition' model based on the Elite was also initially available and limited to 100 units, featuring unique exterior colours and a power sunroof.
 All are powered by the 1.6-litre Gamma inline-four petrol engine available with either a 6-speed manual transmission or 6-speed automatic transmission depending on the variant.
 For the Australian market, the Venue acts as an indirect replacement for the fourth-generation Hyundai Accent, due to the lack of right-hand-drive fifth-generation Hyundai Accent production from South Korea.
 The entry price for the Venue has been kept low in order to maintain future entry-level customers.

 New Zealand

 The Venue was launched in New Zealand on 7 December 2019, with two trim levels: Entry and Elite.
 Imported from South Korea, it is powered by a 1.6-litre Gamma petrol engine paired only with a 6-speed automatic.